 - Press the 1 shortcut key to toggle between placing two edges per click or one edge per click.
 In this second mode the dashed edge is referred to as the look-ahead segment (as shown in the last image in the set below).

 - Press the Backspace key to remove the last vertex.

 - Coverlay is automatically added to cover the entire area of the board region is was added to.
-Behaving like an additional solder mask layer, openings are automatically created for component pads in accordance with the applicable Solder Mask Expansion design rule, or else the settings in the Pad dialog if the Solder Mask Expansions setting has been configured to override the design rule.
-The automatic coverlay is also formed as a polygonal object, it can be selected and reshaped (or deleted) as required.
+Behaving like an additional solder mask layer, openings are automatically created for component pads in accordance with the applicable Solder Mask Expansion design rule, or the settings in the Properties panel if the Solder Mask Expansion setting has been manually configured to override the design rule.
+The automatic coverlay is also formed as a polygonal object and can be selected and reshaped (or deleted) as required.

-- Custom Coverlay is a mask layer, behaving as an additional Solder Mask layer.
+- Custom Coverlay is a mask layer and behaves as an additional Solder Mask layer.
 Solder Mask layers normally display and output as a negative, that is, the objects you see on the screen become holes in the fabricated mask layer.
-The on-screen presentation of Solder Mask can be configured to display as a positive, if preferred (and therefore also the coverlays).
+The on-screen presentation of Solder Mask can be configured to display as a positive if preferred (and therefore also the coverlays).

-- In standard 2D display mode, the custom coverlay is shown as if it was on the top/bottom solder mask - this is simply a display feature, when output is generated the top solder mask and the top custom coverlay are written out as separate data, as are the bottom solder mask and bottom custom coverlay.
+- In standard 2D display mode, the custom coverlay is shown as if it is on the top/bottom solder mask.
+This is simply a display feature.
+When output is generated, the top solder mask and the top custom coverlay are written out as separate data as are the bottom solder mask and bottom custom coverlay.